Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Training of an IBC-DMP agent

 \subsubsection{Demonstration Data Importing}

-The human demonstration data generated in Sec.~\ref{sec:human_data} are imported to the demonstration buffer and then shuffled.
-They are also imported to the interaction buffer to boot up the training process.
+The human demonstration data generated in Sec.~\ref{sec:human_data} are imported to the demo buffer and then shuffled.
+They are also imported to the replay buffer to boot up the training process.
 The importing processes are denoted as solid arrows in Fig.~\ref{fig:over_view}.
-This step is executed only once at the very beginning of each training process.
+This is executed only once at the beginning of each training process.